-Karin Anderson is an associate with OKGC and has been with the firm since 2011.
-Karin focuses her practice on employment law, §1983 civil rights litigation, municipal liability defense, and general tort defense.
+Karin Anderson is an attorney with OKGC and has been with the firm since 2011.
+Karin has been practicing employment law for over 15 years and has successfully represented both public and private clients in federal and state court, at administrative agency proceedings and at settlement conferences.
+She focuses her practice on employment law, §1983 civil rights litigation, municipal liability defense, and general tort defense.

 Karin has extensive experience with cases involving harassment, discrimination and retaliation under Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Illinois Human Rights Act, and the Family Medical Leave Act.
 Karin has successfully defended her clients in federal court winning jury trials and summary judgment motions in cases involving these laws.
 At the state level, Karin recently won her appeal of a case of first impression in the Illinois Appellate Court for the Fourth District regarding the proper removal of a village police chief from his appointed position.